ResidentMario/watsongraph/README.md

 }
 ```

-Note that outside of the thirty-day trial, high-throughput queries to IBM Bluemix can quickly prove costly, but for
+Note that outside of the thirty-day trial IBM Watson is a paid service, but for experimental purposes the monthly free
-experimental purposes the free allotment is more than enough.
+allotment (25,000 queries) is more than enough.

 ## Examples